Marilyn Minter: Career

 In 2018 Minter collaborated with For Freedoms, an artist-run platform for civic engagement, to create a billboard poster for the 50 State Initiative, a major billboard campaign that aims to encourage political participation and voting.
-Displayed in Little Rock, Arkansas, Minter's billboard resembles graffiti, with the word “sad!” in red, blue, and purple spray paint.
+Displayed in Little Rock, Arkansas, Minter's billboard with the word “sad!” using her frosted glass technique.
 Minter intended for her billboard to criticize Donald Trump, stating, "I couldn’t be political, but I would have been really aggressive if I could...This is as mild as I could get.
 Taking one of his signature words and trying to re-purpose it into a really sad-looking word."

 The 50 State Initiative was deeply personal to Minter.
 She stated, “I think it’s important for everyone to get involved, not just artists.
-If you’re not upset, you’re not awake,” she said.
-“I just can’t tolerate injustice, but who can?
+If you’re not upset, you’re not awake...
+I just can’t tolerate injustice, but who can?
 I just don’t ignore it, and that’s really it.”

 Minter's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.
+Recent shows include solo shows at Lehmann Maupin, Seoul, 2024, LDGR, New York in 2023, Montpellier Contemporain, Montpelier, France 2021, and MoCA Westport, Westport CT, 2021.